| Are there 'alternatives' to animal experiments?

 hope that biomedical research may already be on the way

-- Prof. Pietro Croce, MD, Pathologist, Italy.
+to a radical renewal." - Prof. Pietro Croce, MD, Pathologist, Italy.
 Member, College

+of American Pathologists.
 Most 'alternative' methods are based not on truly scientific

 methods such as human cell and tissue cultures and